oconnellryan/oconnellryan.github.io/research/ufc-judging.md

 #### Individual Judge Biases:
 After the glm models were created, I was able to use these to indetify individual judges' scoring biases.
 In order to do this, a subset of the data was created for each judge to be examined.
 I then repeated this process for each of the judges:
  1. Rounds where the two judges not being examined had different scores were dropped and two new winner variables were created for each round:
-    - Winner<sub>j</sub> indicated who the selected judge had winning the round, and
+    - Winner<sub>j</sub> indicates who the selected judge had winning the round, and
-    - Rating<sub>nj</sub> was the winner selected by the other two judges
+    - Rating<sub>nj</sub> is the winner selected by the other two judges
  3. These new variables were used to create two models for each judge:
-    - The judge model was fitted on the Winner<sub>j</sub> variable
+    - The judge model was fitted using the Winner<sub>j</sub> variable
-    - The non-judge model fitted on the Winner<sub>nj</sub> variable
+    - The non-judge model fitted using the Winner<sub>nj</sub> variable
  5. A wald test was run to test if the differences of the coeficcients between the two models were significant, and a graph was created to compare the coeficcients. &nbsp;<br>

 *This Process was also repeated using both the target & position model to examine all variables*